We know from "How to Write English Sentences 1" that before you write an English sentence

 1. No Verb Complement

 The simplest structure is one without a verb complement.
-In traditional grammar,
+In traditional grammar, all verb complements are either nouns or adjectives.

 Example: Ross teaches.